 These could be:

-I have used ALL of the above at some point and had pretty good luck with all the AirSpy and the dedicated receiver below I own WeSatCom APT-06 from Germany were tied for first place.
+I have used ALL of the above at some point and had pretty good luck with all the AirSpy and even better with the HackRF One or the dedicated receiver below I own WeSatCom APT-06 from Germany were tied for first place.
 Note that Scanners and the ham radios may have bandwidth issues.
 The signal is 30+ kHz wide signal which prevents narrow FM modulation receivers from being used.
 If you are not compensating for doppler effect the receiver bandwidth should be set to 50 kHz or so to receive all the data of the modulated signal.

 The dedicated receiver will take care of the doppler issues as will some plugins with some of the SDR software if you are concerned about this.
 It WILL give you better images if you do compensate for this obviously, but not needed.

-The one I used is pictured below and I use this in conjunction with an older Signalink USB I had laying around.
+The one I used is pictured below and I use this in conjunction with a Signalink USB Soundcard I had laying around.
 This seems to work by far the best for me.